NAIDOC Week Activities

 Celebrate NAIDOC Week with these fun activity ideas

 Aboriginal Dot Paintings are created by making several small dots of paint to create an entire piece of art – whether it depicts an image or a pattern.
-To enjoy this activity, simply fill up bowls with different colours of paint and using cotton ear buds (or their fingers), have the children make their own dot painting on paper plates, poster paper or rocks.
+To enjoy this activity, simply fill up bowls with different colours of paint and using cotton ear buds (or their fingers), have the children make their own dot painting – make it more interesting and engaging by painting on leaves and gumnuts!

 Mt Hawthorn NAIDOC 03

 Using the flag colours of black, red and yellow paints you can make a great Aboriginal flag using hand prints!
-Remember – black for people, red for the earth, yellow for the sun.
+While doing this activity with the kiddos its a great opportunity to talk about the meaning behind the colours of the flag – red is for the Earth and the land, yellow is for the sun and black represents Indigenous people of this country.
+Click here for a ‘colours of the Noongar flag’ poster

 Have a look at Jarrahdale Playgroup’s art!